py5coding/py5book/integrations/numpy.md

 each individual vertex would involve a separate call to py5's underlying Processing code.

-A better approach would involve skipping the `for` loop and creating all of the vertices with a single command.
+A better approach would involve omitting the `for` loop and creating all of the vertices with a single command.
 This approach lets py5 create the vertices in the most efficient way possible.
 The performance